lachrist/estree-sentry-2/README.md

   node.computed ? null : (node.property as Identifier | PrivateIdentifier).name;
 ```

-`estree-sentry` is almost a subset of `estree` which removes many nonsensical
+ESTreeSentry is almost a subset of ESTree that removes many nonsensical nodes at
-nodes at the price of more complex type definitions.
-This makes nodes easier to
+the price of abandoning its contextless philosophy and adding more type
-consume (but harder to produce).
+definitions.
+This makes nodes easier to consume but harder to produce.

 ```typescript
 import { MemberExpression } from "estree-sentry";